mrivarauy/QS-Quantizer/README.md

 ```

 ### Results
-Metrics of variant calling performance evaluation are in "happy.output.summary.csv" file for each run in PEPPER-Margin-DeepVariant output directory.
+Metrics of variant calling performance evaluation are in XXx_happy.output.summary.csv files for each run in ./bins/QxQx/report/ directory.
+For example, metrics of performance evaluation using quantizer Q4 and coverage 50x are in ./bins/Q4Q4/report/50x_happy.output.summary.csv file.